cdl-geneseo/geneseo-dictionary/B/Booty.md

 # Booty

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Booty

 Created by  Zachary Arthur, last modified on Sep 23, 2008

 NN: Female sexual parts-Ass.
 F92.
 Equivalent to ''boot'', but in song &quot;Shake That Booty,&quot; it doesn't mean sexual act.
 NN-72% of the students surveyed identified this as the posterior of a female.
 S99